Resuscitate (album): Singles

 The first radio single was "Better Than Life".
 This song has attained No. 46 on the Billboard Christian Songs chart, which happed on August 19, 2012.
 The second single was "Resuscitate Me".
 The song has charted at No. 1 on the Billboard Christian Rock chart, for the week of October 13, 2012.

 Critical reception

-Ken Wiegman of Alpha Omega News said that "'Resuscitate' is a power-rock album with positive uplifting messages and it shows a lot of potential.
-I think the new lineup is going to carry on well where the brothers have left off."

 CCM Magazines Andy Argyrakis said that "Remedy Drive continues to be one of the most muscular and meaningful acts in today's modern rock world.
 Whether singing of their daily reliance on the Lord throughout 'Better Than Life' or offering stadium-shaking praise throughout 'Glory,' there's plenty of meat in the message."